jthlim/JavelinPattern/Javelin/Tools/jasm/README.md

 »  sub ecx, edx
 » 1:
 »  call {function}
-»  dec exc
+»  dec ecx
 »  jnz 1b
 ```

-In this case, the entire code block is processed at build time and he `jnz`
+In this case, the entire code block is processed at build time and the `jnz`
 can be determined to fit within 2 bytes.
 Since the delta can also be
 determined at build time, so the entire run time process can simplify to
 roughly a memcpy and a patch of `function`'s address.